This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Start with a 6-inch layer of shredded leaves

-- Drizzle the layer with the urine mixture – wetting enough that when squeezed, a single drop can be squeezed out – bo more, no less.
+- Drizzle the layer with the urine mixture – wetting enough that a single drop can be squeezed out – bo more, no less.

 - Spread a thin layer of horse manure/soil mixture